ray-project/ray/doc/source/serve/autoscaling.md

 **downscale_delay_s**: The config is to control how long the cluster needs to wait before scaling down replicas.
 `upscale_delay_s`: The config is to control how long the cluster need to wait before scaling up replicas.
 :::{note}
-`downscale_delay_s` and `upscale_delay_s` is to control the frequency of doing autoscaling works.
-E.g. your use case is having long time to do initialization works, you can increase the `downscale_delay_s` to make the down scaling works slowly.
+`downscale_delay_s` and `upscale_delay_s` are to control the frequency of doing autoscaling work.
+E.g. if your use case takes a long time to do initialization work, you can increase `downscale_delay_s` to make the down scaling happen slowly.
 :::
 **smoothing_factor**: The multiplicative factor to speedup/slowdown the autoscaling step each.
 E.g. When the use case has high large traffic volume in short period of time, user can increase the smoothing_factor to scale up the resource quickly.